stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 ## How to get the library as a precompiled package

+_Do this if you only want to use the functionality, but are not interested in compiling from source or in contributing code to the project._

 Use the NuGet package manager from Visual Studio or nuget.exe.
 Search for `VersionOne.SDK.ObjectModel` to find the precompiled package.
 Packages installed via NuGet have been tested by VersionOne against the product release version specified in the description of the package.
+Learn more about NuGet here: http://docs.nuget.org/docs/start-here/overview

-## How to clone the source code repository from GitHub
+## How to obtain the source code

-1. Install _Git for Windows_ from http://msysgit.github.com/
-2. Run Git Bash
-3. Type `git clone git@github.com:versionone/VersionOne.SDK.NET.ObjectModel.git`

-Note: you may have to set some authentication and SSH keys first.

-_TODO: add more details about this..._
+_You should obtain the source code if you:_

+1. Want to compile it yourself, perhaps to the better understand it or debug it.
+2. Would like to contribute code to the project to improve it.

+You can obtain it in two ways:

-## How to download the source code as a zip file from GitHub
+### How to download the source code as a zip file from GitHub

+_Do this if you are not planning to contribute code back to the project._

 1. Navigate to https://github.com/versionone/VersionOne.SDK.NET.ObjectModel
 2. Click the ZIP button near the top.
 This downloads all the code as a single zip file.

+### How to clone the source code repository from GitHub

+_Do this if you want to contribute code to the project._

+1. Install _Git for Windows_ from http://msysgit.github.com/
+2. Run Git Bash from the start menu
+3. Type `git clone git@github.com:versionone/VersionOne.SDK.NET.ObjectModel.git`

 ## How to build the library from source

-First, you must enable NuGet package support in the solution.
-To do this:
+_Once you have the code, you want to build it, right?
+Not so fast.
+First, enable NuGet package support in the solution:_

 1. Open the `VersionOne.SDK.NET.ObjectModel.sln` solution in Visual Studio.
 2. Right click on the solution node and click `Enable NuGet Package Restore`.
 3. From the program menu, click `Tools > Library Package Manager > Package Manager Console`
 4. From the Package Manager Console, you should see the message `Some NuGet packages are missing from this solution.
 Click to restore.` Click the `Restore` button next to it.

-Those steps should download all the needed packages from the NuGet gallery.
-You can now build the solution.
+5. Those steps should download all the needed packages from the NuGet gallery.
+You can now `Build` the solution.

 ## How to upgrade NuGet packages to their latest versions

 NuGet can also update the installed packages to the most recent compatible versions.
 The Object Model project depends on the VersionOne API Client library, which evolves at a much slower rate, so it's unlikely to need upgrading.

-To install updated packages:
+To check for and install updated packages:

 1. From the program menu, click `Tools > Library Package Manager > Package Manager Console`
 2. From the Package Manager Console, type: `Update-Package`